pawelkaczor/akka-ddd/docs/src/main/tut/docs/aggregate-root/testing/README.md

   }
 }
 ```
+Notice, that the command created inside the When clause (in the example above) is accessible from inside the Then/expect clause.

-Events triggered by Given command(s) are accessible from inside When clause. `Gen.suchThat` can be used to configure command generator inside test body.
+In the following sample behavior specification, a result event of the initial command, is accessed from inside the When clause. `Gen.suchThat` can be used to adjust a command generator inside the test body.

 ```scala
 "update Dummy's name" in {